By Miguel Ordoñez Reviewed by: Carles Doménech

 • CBD and Gut Microbiota

-As the authors of this October 2020 study[12] state, “Importantly, while FO and n-3 PUFAs have been tested in experimental colitis also with regard to their effects on the gut microbiota, no preclinical or clinical study has ever been conducted with CBD in this context”.
+However, it is evident that there is a long way to go regarding CBD and gut health, as the authors of this October 2020 study[12] state.
+“Importantly, while FO [fish oil] and n-3 PUFAs have been tested in experimental colitis also with regard to their effects on the gut microbiota, no preclinical or clinical study has ever been conducted with CBD in this context”.

 The Impact of Psychological Factors on Gut Health